listlessbird/poland-ai-ts-workshop/exercises/02-naive-agents/02.1-tool-calling/problem/readme.md

 import * as fsTools from './file-system-functionality.ts';
 ```

 - Create tool definitions for each file system function using the `tool()` function.
 Look at the parameters and return types of each function in the `file-system-functionality.ts` file to determine the correct input schema.
+Check the [reference](/exercises/99-reference/99.7-defining-tools/explainer/readme.md) for more information on how to use the `tool()` function.

 - Create a `tools` object containing all the tool definitions